Use Shell Jump to Access a Remote Network Device

 - In the Recognized Shell Prompts text box, enter regexes to match the command shell prompts found on your endpoint systems, one per line.

 Line breaks, or newlines, are not allowed within the command prompt patterns entered.
 If an endpoint system uses a multi-line prompt, enter an expression that matches only the final line of the prompt in the text box.

 Once you have entered the regexes you wish to use, you can test a shell prompt to determine if it matches any of the regexes in the list.
 This allows you to test your regexes without starting a session.
 Enter the expression in the Shell Prompt text box and click the Check button.
 A notice displays whether or not the shell prompt you entered matches one of the regexes in the list.

 - Browse to Users & Security > Session Policies and either create a new policy or edit an existing one.

 You can also configure this for users and/or group policies.

 - Locate the Command Shell settings in the Permissions section.

 - Because you will use command filtering with Shell Jump items, select the Allow radio button to allow the use of the command shell.

 Once you have entered the command patterns you wish to allow or block, you can test commands in the Command Tester text box.
-This allows you to test your command filters without starting a session.
-This allows you to test your command filters without starting a session.
-You will receive a notice stating whether or not the command entered would be allowed to run on the remote system based on the regexes specified in the list.
+A notice displays whether or not the command entered would be allowed to run on the remote system based on the regexes specified in the list.